 Hearing Loss at Birth (Congenital Hearing Loss)

-The term congenital hearing loss means the hearing loss is present at birth.
-Congenital hearing loss can be caused by genetic or nongenetic factors.
+Congenital hearing loss means hearing loss that is present at birth.
+Causes of hearing loss in newborns include:

-- Maternal infections, such as rubella (German measles), cytomegalovirus, or herpes simplex virus
+- infections, such as rubella or herpes simplex virus

 - Down syndrome